4d/docs/docs/FormEditor/formEditor.md

 Once a CSS preview mode is selected, objects are automatically displayed with the styles defined in a style sheet (if any).

->When copying or duplicating objects only the JSON values are copied, even if a CSS has been applied.
+>When copying or duplicating objects, only the CSS references (if any) and the JSON values are copied.

 ### CSS support in the Property List